dtinit/dtinit.github.io/_posts/2023-10-10-metrics-for-success.md

 title: Metrics for success in data portability work
 tags: social
 author: Chris Riley
-post-excerpt: "How do you measure success?
+excerpt: How do you measure success?
 It's more than the KPIs or OKRs.
-At DTI we're articulating outcomes, capacities, and outputs to tell our story of impact."
+At DTI we're articulating outcomes, capacities, and outputs to tell our story of impact.
 ---

-# Metrics for success in data portability work

 How do you measure success?